equilibriumdata/equilibriumdata.github.io/guide/noncritical.md

 ## Availability

 The IUPAC volumes are still be available in some science libraries and can also be obtained at relatively low cost from online / second-hand bookstores.
-The SC-Database was still being distributed by Academic Software until 2016-17 but is no longer available.
+The SC-Database was still being distributed by <a  href="https://about.academicsoftware.com/" target="_blank" rel="noopener">Academic Software</a> until 2016-17 but is no longer available.
 Files resulting from metal queries can be found [here](/sc-database.html).

 ---